pledra/odoo-product-configurator/product_configurator_name/README.md

-#Odoo Product Configurator Purchase
+#Odoo Product Configurator Name

-This module is an extension to product configurator to add widjet to purchase and add possibility to choose a product variant instead of always create a new one.
+This module is an extension to product configurator to hide unnecessary attributes from product name and show the attribute name as label when ambiguities might arise.

 Features
 ========

-- Add configure button to Purchase order.
+- Add display mode to comfigurable templates attributes (under variants tab)

 Usage
 =====

-To complete
+Change the display mode of the attribute to hide or with label as needed.